Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 These people are asking for breakage!

-You have fragile pencils.
-You are not taking care of them.
+You bought fragile pencils and you’re not taking care of them.
 How is this Prismacolor’s fault?

-Now I know, there are methods on the internet which claim that heating the pencil can heal the core.
-I’ve seen people mention the microwave, a heating pad, a low oven, and even setting them out in the sun.
-But here’s the deal, I don’t know if any of these methods work because I’ve never had to try them.
+Now there are tips on the internet which claim that heating a pencil can heal the broken core.
+“Stick it in the microwave”, “wrap it in a heating pad”, “bake ‘em in a low oven”, and even setting them out in the sun.
+But here’s the deal, I don’t know if these methods work because I’ve never had to try them.
 I haven’t had a pencil with multiple internal breaks in recent memory.

 You can’t buy Prismacolor pencils from CraftyMart and toss them loose into a desk drawer.